 In the span of a few years, Trecision transformed themselves from a struggling software house of three friends working together on small scale Amiga games, to a developer that managed to publish games in the US and Europe, despite seeing relatively little success.

-In the second part of the article, we will see Trecision working with an important UK publisher, then the big revolution in the organization that will bring the company to be the biggest in Italy, along with importing some serious talents to their offices and, in the third part, we’ll take a look at their most important projects, along with some unreleased games.
+In the second part of the history of Trecision, we will see the company working with an important UK publisher, then the big revolution in the organization that will bring the company to be the biggest in Italy, along with importing some serious talents to their offices and, in the third part of the history of Trecision, we’ll take a look at their most important projects, along with some unreleased games.

 Sources & References